Shariq026926/Project_Management_Assignment_1/README.md

 **Duration**:   6 months

+- The project is divided into three structured phases:
+  - Requirments Review
+  - Implementation and Design Review
+  - Final Delivery

+Each phase has clearly assigned tasks, owners, and deadlines to ensure steady progress.

 ---

+## Technology Stack & Game Engine

+The project will be developed using a modern game engine and supporting tools suitable for turn-based role-playing games.

+**Game Engine**: Unity
+**Primary Language**: C#
+**Version Control**: Git & GitHub
+**Documentation**: Markdown (README)
+**Testing & Debugging**: Unity Play Mode testing, in-engine debugging tools

+Unity was selected due to its strong support for turn-based mechanics, rapid prototyping, and cross-platform development capabilities.

+---

 ## Team Roles

-The project is developed by a team of three members.
-A skills assessment was conducted with the team members and I, as project manager, have assigned tasks and will monitor the progress.
+The project is developed by a four-member team.
+A skills assessment was conducted to evaluate both technical and domain expertise.
+Based on this assessment, roles and responsibilities were assigned.
+As project manager, I oversee progress, assign tasks, and ensure milestones are met on schedule.

 - **Shariq Haque** - Project Manager